Look Past the Pretty Package

 A Top Real Estate Agents Idea for Summer Fun in MN

 Summer has returned to the Northern Hemisphere.
-Here in Minneapolis, also known as the frozen tundra, we feel our exquisite summer is the reward we deserve for getting past a long, frosty, biting, snowy, punishing winter.
+Here in Minneapolis, the tundra, we feel our glorious summer is the reward we deserve for getting past a long, frosty, biting, snowy, punishing winter.
 Ok, you get it – it’s cold here for a substantial portion of the year.

 MN is the Land of 10,000 Lakes